ixc/letsencrypt-docker/README.md

   * Add `volumes_from: letsencrypt` to your `haproxy` service.

+  * Define a `DEFAULT_SSL_CERT` environment variable to enable SSL termination.
+    You can use a self signed certificate for this.
+It will only be used if no other certificates match.

   * Define an `HAPROXY_IMAGE=dockercloud/haproxy:1.6.3` environment variable in your `letsencrypt` service.

-Sample compose and stack files are provided.
+Sample compose and stack files are provided, including a wildcard self signed default certificate.